johnridesabike/bikewalklife/posts/2021/01/ridesharing-companies-lead-to-slight-increase-of-car-ownership-new-study-finds.md

 - ridesharing
 - science
 - research
+excerpt: >
+  Many people have speculated on the long-term effects that companies like Uber and Lyft have on cities.
+A new paper aims to provide some scientific insights.
+  Its data shows, among other things, that car ownership increases slightly when a ridesharing company enters a market.

 ---
 Many people have speculated on the long-term effects that companies like Uber and Lyft have on cities.
 A new paper aims to provide some scientific insights.
 Its data shows, among other things, that car ownership increases slightly when a ridesharing company enters a market.